Mathematics for Teaching

 If you are interested in teaching mathematics, at the TUM you can now choose between the study programms "Natural Science Education - teaching for grammar schools" oder "Vocational Education - teaching at vocational colleges".
 In special lectures for teaching trainees, we introduce you to high-school level mathematics and show you how to pass on your knowledge in this fascinating science to your future pupils.

-The teacher training programms are located within the TUM School of Education, with which our department works very closely.
-A particular speciality of the teacher training programms at the TUM: prior to your state examinations you first attain a Bachelor of Education degree.
-Furthermore, you can also complete a Masters Degree.
-With these qualifications you remain flexible and have the opportunity to change your study programm or choose a career in business or science instead.
+The teacher training programs are located within the Department of Educational Sciences of the TUM School of Social Sciences and Technology, with which our department works very closely.
+A particular specialty of the teacher training programs at the TUM: prior to your state examinations, you first attain a Bachelor of Education degree.
+Furthermore, you can also complete a Master’s Degree.
+With these qualifications you remain flexible and have the opportunity to change your study program or choose a career in business or science instead.

 I study mathematics on teaching at the TUM ...